md-plugins/md-plugins/packages/shared/README.md

 - Converts a string into a URL-friendly slug.
 - Removes special characters and replaces spaces with hyphens.

+## Documentation

+In case this README falls out of date, please refer to the [documentation](https://md-plugins.netlify.app/md-plugins/shared/overview) for the latest information.

 ## License

 This package is licensed under the MIT License.
 See the [LICENSE](./LICENSE) file for details.